Our vision is to be a university that leads towards a knowledge-driven society.

 Örebro University’s main campus is a concentrated campus area in a stimulating setting with teaching and research facilities that meet the needs of most disciplines.
 Here you will also find the University Library, cafés, restaurants, a gym, and student housing.

-Directly adjacent to Örebro University Hospital (USÖ) is Örebro University Medical Campus.
+Adjacent to Örebro University Hospital is Campus USÖ.
 The medical campus houses the School of Medical Sciences, the Medical Library, as well as the Clinical Research Centre which provides the university hospital with resources and support for patient-oriented clinical research.

-In Grythyttan, north of Örebro, is Örebro University's campus for teaching and research within culinary arts and hospitality science.
-Here you will find the School of Hospitality, Culinary Arts and Meal Science and the Nordic House of Culinary Art complete with its gastronomic theatre, library, laboratories – including a food biology laboratory – and a studio for meal art.
+Campus Grythyttan is situated one hour north of Örebro.
+Here is Örebro University's School of Hospitality, Culinary Arts and Meal Science, and the Nordic House of Culinary Art complete with its gastronomic theatre, library, laboratories – including a food biology laboratory – and a studio for meal art.
 There is also a restaurant and a gym.

 Congrego is a study area located in Örebro’s town centre for those seeking a change of scenery and a place to study off campus for a while.
 Here you will find several group study rooms, individual study areas and a kitchenette.